maryrosecook/strange-loop/worksheet.md

 * Make those functions more efficient!

-## Debugging frequently running code

-It is possible to slow down game execution speed just by logging debug output to the browser console.

-Also, sometimes, a function is run so frequently that, when we try and log anything, the log races past too fast for us to see.

-    function update() {
-      var interestingObj = {};
-      console.log(interestingObj);
-    };

-We can solve this problem by forcing a runtime error:

-    function update() {
-      var interestingObj = {};
-      console.log(interestingObj);
-      throw "stop";
-    };

 ## An architecture for simple games in code

 The `template/game.js` file contains the architecture